Aigent/log4js-logstash-tcp/README.md

-log4js-logstash
+log4js-logstashTCP
 ===============
 [![Build Status](https://secure.travis-ci.org/gembly/log4js-logstash.png)](http://travis-ci.org/gembly/log4js-logstash)

-This is a very simple log4js appender that can talk to logstash instances.
-This version is still very specific to Gembly Games B.V. but feel free to fork and adjust =)
+This is a copy of the logstashUDP appender but instead sending via UDP send via TCP to avoid the maximum 64k bytes message size with the logstashUDP appender

 Installation
 ------------
-You can install install log4js-logstash by adding this .git url to your package.json
+You can install install log4js-logstashTCP by adding this .git url to your package.json or do a npm install log4js-logstashTCP

 Usage: logstash configuration
 -----------------------------